-A living-learning experience for incoming college freshmen, the Baker Center Learning Community seeks to promote citizenship while offering shared opportunities to increase understanding of our system of governance within an established student support network.
+A living-learning experience for incoming college freshmen, the Baker Center Living &Learning Community (BCLLC)) seeks to promote citizenship while offering shared opportunities to increase understanding of our system of governance within an established student support network.

 Students accepted to the learning community live together in Morrill Hall and take honors courses together in the fall and the spring.
 Courses incorporate simulation and service-learning activities that allow students opportunities to examine public policies and experience how those policies affect the real world.
 In addition, learning community members often engage in roundtable discussions joined by a variety of community leaders and university faculty.